 General questions about the BBFC and film ratings

 Films for cinema release are normally rated by at least two Examiners using the BBFC’s published Guidelines.
 In most cases the decision is ratified by a Senior Examiner, but if the Examiners are in any doubt or a film sits right on the border between two categories, or if important policy issues are involved, the work may be seen by other members of the BBFC up to, and including, the Chief Executive and Presidential team.

 Occasionally we need specialist advice about the legal acceptability of film content or its potential for harm.

-DVDs are normally seen by one Examiner, particularly when they are viewing the DVD version of a cinema film which has already been age rated.
+DVDs are normally seen by one Examiner or Compliance Officer, particularly when they are viewing the DVD version of a cinema film which has already been age rated.
 However, opinions from other Examiners may be required for more difficult works.

 Examiner and Compliance Officers look at issues such as discrimination, drugs, horror, imitable behaviour, language, nudity, sex, sexual violence, theme and violence when making decisions.
 They also consider context, the tone and impact of a work (how it makes the audience feel) and even the release format (for example, as DVDs, Blu-rays and videos for download are watched in the home, there is a higher risk of under-age viewing).